-Most girls now expect to go to college, and colleges have mostly become coeducational to accomodate the expanded market.
+Most girls now expect to go to college, and colleges have mostly become coeducational to accommodate the expanded market.
 Hand in hand kids stroll the lawns of academe, more like siblings than lovers.
 The faculty marvels at this phenomenon, which to them seems like an unfamiliar mixture of incest and promiscuity, but it does not quite follow the rules of either entertainment.
 Since the buddy system is probably connected to the increasing divorce rate, universally condemned as a bad thing, it may further evolve into something else.
 It's been suggested men should get over their traditional reluctance to raise someone else's children.
 Now that's an idea which is going to take some time getting used to.

 So, all in all, let's swallow our generational pride and seriously consider whether we just ought to do what our grandparents did.
 Men should wait until thirty to get married, while women should marry at twenty; simple.
 It forces feminists to admit that in one sense they are inferior to men, so declare victory and ascribe it to an innate superiority of women.
 It also calls the pseudo-sibling pairings of school children into question, which is essentially the only thing new in this whole business.
 It's probably a lot of fun, but it exacts too high a social price.